NathanLM/AtmireCodeExample/README.md

-# AtmireCodeExample
+# Atmire Code Example

 This is an example of a simple Java REST API using Spring Boot.

-The programe is executed locally and respond at this address "http://localhost:8080".
+The program is executed locally and respond at this address "http://localhost:8080".

+A swagger interface is also available at "http://localhost:8080/swagger-ui.html"